JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 If the Java class has multiple methods taking functional interfaces, you can choose the one you need to call by using an adapter function that converts a lambda to a specific SAM type.
-Those adapter functions are also generated by the compiler when needed.
+Those adapter functions are also generated by the compiler when needed:

 ``` kotlin
 executor.execute(Runnable { println("This runs in a thread pool") })